Neiwan line

-The Neiwan line (內灣線 (Nèiwān Xiàn, Lāi-oan Soàⁿ)) is a railway branch line in Taiwan operated by the Taiwan Railways Administration.
+The Neiwan line (內灣線 (Nèiwān Xiàn, Lāi-oan Soàⁿ)) is a railway branch line in Taiwan operated by Taiwan Railway.
 It is located in Hsinchu County.

 History

 The Neiwan line was completed on 11 September 1951.
 It became a popular tourist site in the early 2000s.
 A through-service between Neiwan and Taipei on Saturdays and Sundays started in 2004.

 The section between Hsinchu and Zhudong was temporarily closed from 28 February 2007 in order to facilitate the construction of an electrified, dual-track, grade-separated route from Hsinchu through Zhuzhong and, via a new sub-branch line (the Liujia Line), to the newly opened Hsinchu HSR station.
 Concurrently, three infill stations were added between Hsinchu and Zhuzhong.
 The upgraded section was reopened on 11 November 2011.

 The section past Zhuzhong remains single-track and unelectrified.

 Liujia branch

-The Liujia Line, which connects TRA Hsinchu Station and THSR Hsinchu Station, branches off from the Neiwan Line at Zhuzhong Station.
+The Liujia line, which connects TR Hsinchu station and THSR Hsinchu station, branches off from the Neiwan line at Zhuzhong station.